-As well as the usual teaching and learning facilities such as laboratories, lecture and seminar rooms and a well-resourced library, students have access to a wide range of computing resources.
-Specialised labs are used for study of networking and operating system environments such as Windows and UNIX.
+In addition to the usual teaching and learning facilities such as laboratories, lecture and seminar rooms and a well-resourced library, students have access to a wide range of computing resources.
+Specialised labs are used for study of networking and operating system environments such as Windows and Unix.
 Students are provided with software tools for programming, database development, computer-aided software engineering, Internet access and Web-based development.
-The virtual learning environment UEL-Direct is used to give extra support to students and allow easy communication between students and staff.
-The placement year which is optional and can take place abroad, is the ideal opportunity to add (commercial / business experience) to the skills gained during the first two years of your programme.
+The virtual learning environment UELPlus is used to give extra support to students and allow easy communication between students and staff.
+The placement year (which can take place abroad) is the ideal opportunity to add to the skills gained during the first two years of the programme.